Skip to content

 The most famous destination in Croatia is Dubrovnik.
 It has the best seaside life in the whole of Croatia and is truly a must-visit.
 The city of Dubrovnik welcomes increasing numbers of tourists annually.

 With all of the attractions in Dubrovnik, it is not the only destination worth visiting in Croatia.
-Other Croatian cities and towns reveal the mysteries of past civilizations, proudly serve local cuisines, and protect rare treasures of art and architecture.
-Consider Split with its giant Roman palace or Rovinj with its legendary church.
+Other Croatian cities and towns reveal the mysteries of past civilisations, proudly serve local cuisines, and protect rare treasures of art and architecture.
+Consider Split, with its giant Roman palace, or Rovinj, with its legendary church.

-Croatian culture is very colourful which is very apparent in the country.
+Croatian culture is very colourful, as is the country.
 When you visit the country, make sure to check the embroidered folk costumes.
 Your visit would never be complete without buying a traditional Croatian costume.

 Croatia is also known for its traditional songs and dances.
 These can be enjoyed during different festivals and holidays.
-The traditional festivals are a great way for you as a visitor to get to learn about the country’s identity and traditions.
+The traditional festivals are an excellent way for you, as a visitor, to learn about the country’s identity and traditions.

 Slovakia

-This eastern European country was once part of the Czechoslovakia Republic.
+This Eastern European country was once part of the Czechoslovak Republic.
 Right now, Slovakia is an independent country that is located in the centre of Europe.
-The country is an attractive travel destination because of the diverse monuments and things to do it offers.
+The country is an attractive travel destination because of the diverse monuments and activities it offers.

-Slovakia is a country that enjoys a stable economy.
+Slovakia has a stable economy.
 This is reflected in the country’s attractions.
 The most famous destination in Slovakia is Bratislava, the capital city.
 The city has so much to offer.

 The most famous destination in Bratislava is its small, compact Old Town.
 The Old Town is the centre of all festivals that take place during the holidays.
 Some of the holidays celebrated in the town include New Year’s Eve and Christmas.

 The New Year’s Eve celebrations in Bratislava’s Old Town usually conquer all others that take place in nearby European capitals.
-Furthermore, the best thing about spending Christmas in Bratislava is enjoying traditional dishes and handmade Slovakian crafts that are sold at the different markets around the capital.
+Furthermore, the best thing about spending Christmas in Bratislava is enjoying traditional dishes and handmade Slovakian crafts sold at the various markets around the capital.

-Slovakia’s castles are a great excuse to go out and see the Slovakian countryside, where mountains, hills, lakes, and fields create romantic settings for picnics and hikes.
+Slovakia’s castles are a great excuse to explore the Slovakian countryside, where mountains, hills, lakes, and fields create romantic settings for picnics and hikes.

 Hungary